gjinhung/AA_First_Project/backend/README.md

 * Require Authentication: Current User must be the organizer of the group or a member of the group with a status of "co-host"
 * Request
-  * Method: PATCH/PUT
+  * Method: PATCH
-  * URL: /Groups/:groupId/Venues/:venueId
+  * URL: /towns/:townId
   * Headers:
     * Content-Type: application/json
   * Body: